folk-lab/FastDAC/FastDAC Command Reference.md

-# FASTDAQ REFERENCE MANUAL
+# FASTDAC REFERENCE MANUAL

-Every command sent to the FastDAQ should be a string (ASCII characters).
+Every command sent to the FastDAC should be a string (ASCII characters).
 Every string should start with the operation to execute and end with the character that determines the end of the string, in this case `\r` (carriage return), `\n` (newline), or a combination of both.

 General Syntax:
 `{operation},{data (varies with the operation)}\r(carriage return)`